Description

 - FDA approved mechanism

-- Synergistic with Mazdutide for body composition
+- Combined with Mazdutide for body makeup

 - 15-20% visceral fat reduction